 Communicating with students: I use your GMU e-mail account to communicate with you.
-Thus, be sure to check your e-mail on a regular basis.
+Thus, you must check your e-mail frequently.

-Course Materials: Lectures, readings, and related materials such as this syllabus will be posted on Blackboard.
-Blackboard also will be used for homework submissions, and the posting of grades except for your final grade.
-Your final grade will be posted on Patriot Web within 48 hours after your completion of the final exam.
+Course Materials: Lectures, readings, and related materials will be posted on BlackBoard.
+BlackBoard also will be used for homework submissions.